Farama-Foundation/gym-docs/docs/source/content/vector_api.md

     >>> infos
     ({}, {}, {})

-Vectorized environments are compatible with any sub-environment, regardless of the action and observation spaces (e.g. container spaces like `gym.spaces.Dict`, or any arbitrarily nested spaces).
+Vectorized environments are compatible with any environment, regardless of the action and observation spaces (e.g. container spaces like `gym.spaces.Dict`, or any arbitrarily nested spaces).
 In particular, vectorized environments can automatically batch the observations returned by `VectorEnv.reset` and `VectorEnv.step` for any standard Gym `Space` (e.g. `gym.spaces.Box`, `gym.spaces.Discrete`, `gym.spaces.Dict`, or any nested structure thereof).
 Similarly, vectorized environments can take batches of actions from any standard Gym `Space`.

     >>> class DictEnv(gym.Env):
     ...     observation_space = gym.spaces.Dict({